 Amy shook her head.
 "I don't understand."

 "God, you are as pathetic as you ever were.
-Do you know where I went to after that Summers bitch got in the way of my spell?"
+Do you know where I went after that Summers bitch got in the way of my spell?"

 Amy shook her head.